theBreadCompany/pixivswift/README.md

 ## Features

-- ~~Headless login~~for now, please use the [pixivauth executable target or build your own login process from it](https://github.com/thebreadcompany/pixivloader)
+- ~~Headless login~~for now, please use the [pixivauth executable (if on Apple) target or build your own login process from it](https://github.com/thebreadcompany/pixivloader)
 - Access to ~~both the public API (deprecated) and~~ the API used by the Pixiv app
 - Directly download images (although ugoiras (GIFs) require further handling, see below)
 - Embed the title, description, keywords etc. as IPTC metadata in the image (not on non-Apple platforms for now)